Sitecore/developer-portal/data/markdown/partials/learn/faq/xm-cloud-recommended-practices/development.md

 > ✅ DO use local Docker containers for Sitecore **item serialization**

 Using a local container is best when serializing Sitecore items (ie when you want to save whatever has been done in Sitecore to source control).
-Trying to serialize against a cloud instance can lead to trouble because it’s a shared environments, so people can override each other’s work.
+Trying to serialize against a cloud instance can lead to trouble because it’s a shared environment, so people can override each other’s work.

 There is an official template available to facilitate the original creation of the codebase - [GitHub - sitecorelabs/xmcloud-foundation-head](https://github.com/sitecorelabs/xmcloud-foundation-head).
 Using this template is recommended since it provides multisite capabilities, it comes with helpful scripts for managing local containers, and it is maintained and updated by Sitecore.